LuxuryRecovery

 What's the clinical team's training?

-Therapists should have specific credentials in the conditions they treat — trauma certification for PTSD work, eating-disorder training for ED programmes, DBT training for personality disorders.
+Therapists should have specific credentials in the conditions they treat: trauma certification for PTSD work, eating-disorder training for ED programmes, DBT training for personality disorders.

 4. 04

-How many clients at one time?
+How many guests at one time?

 Six to twelve is genuine luxury.
 Thirty or more means you're in a larger facility regardless of the price point.